What's in this article?

 What do you wish your future clients knew about the mortgage process?
 What are some of the most-asked questions you get on a daily basis?

 Answer these questions and more on your blog!
-Your blog can be framed as your website’s full resource center, where visitors can come to find information on any aspect of the mortgage process.
+Your blog can be framed as your website’s full resource center, where visitors can find information on any aspect of the mortgage process.

 Blog post examples for mortgage professionals include: